alvisjiang/sanauth/README.md

 * [x] access token generation

-    *a very long nonce string shall be sufficient.*
+    *a very long nonce string shall be sufficient at this.*

 * [ ] handlers for grant types